 Key rollover.
 Any PKI needs a mechanism for refreshing cryptographic keys.
 Adapting the RPKI's key rollover mechanism to our design, while still preserving transparency and consistency, requires some care.
-Details are in our tech report.
-Importantly, key rollover only requires consent from the RC whose key was rolled.
+Details are in Appendix A, where we discuss how an RC B signs a special "post-rollover" manifest and .roll object to signal that it has rolled over to a new RC B'; RC B' has a new cryptographic key, but has the same parent as B, and issues the same objects in the same publication point as B. Importantly, key rollover only requires consent from the RC whose key was rolled.